 But if you are using only the mouse and keyboard and still face crash issues then move to the next fix below.

 Microsoft Flight Simulator 2020 consumes lots of memory, and it’s likely to crash when the physical memory is used up.
-In order to overcome crashing issues you need to increase the virtual memory on your PC.
+To overcome crashing issues you need to increase the virtual memory on your PC.

 Here’s how you can do this: